-- A. Account for virgin CBM extracted from coal seams outside the extents of the mine according to the mine plan or from outside the methane source boundaries as described in Section 3.4; or - B. Use CO2, steam, or any other fluid/gas to enhance mine methane drainage.
+- VII.
+Mine methane from any well or borehole connected to a pre-project destruction device at any point during the 24 months prior to the project start date is not eligible for crediting. - VIII.
+To be eligible for crediting under this methodology, MMC projects at active underground mines must not: - A. Account for virgin CBM extracted from coal seams outside the extents of the mine according to the mine plan or from outside the methane source boundaries as described in Section 3.4; or - B. Use $CO_2$ , steam, or any other fluid/gas to enhance mine methane drainage.